glitchwrks/gwmon-65/README.md

 The Small Monitor (`SM`) command syntax is as follows:

+    D XXXX YYYY     Dump memory from XXXX to YYYY
-    G XXXX          GO starting at address XXXX
+    E XXXX          Edit memory starting at XXXX (CTRL+C to end) G XXXX          GO starting at address XXXX

 `CTRL+C` may be pressed at any text entry point to cancel the current operation.
 Hexadecimal inputs are validated, entering a non-hex character will cancel the current operation with an `ERROR` message.